logo

 Check for missed software updates

 Regular software updates may be the answer to why your MacBook keys aren't working.
-Here's how to check for updates you may have missed:
+A quick system refresh can often kick those stubborn keys back into gear.
+Here’s how to check for updates on the latest macOS:

-1. Click the Apple® icon in the top left corner of your screen.
+1. Click the Apple icon in the top-left corner and select System Settings.

 To make sure your computer automatically stays updated, check the box for Automatically keep my Mac up to date at the bottom of the menu.